-The Tomcat® Mouse Snap Trap and the Tomcat® Secure-Kill® Rat Trap, for instance, are designed to quickly control rodents.
+The Tomcat® Mouse Snap Trap and the Tomcat® Secure-Kill® Rat Trap, for instance, are designed to catch a mouse or a rat quickly.
 Snap traps are inexpensive and easy to use.
-These traps can be placed along base boards of walls or near rodent nests and baited with peanut butter.
+They should be placed along base boards of walls or near rodent nests and baited with peanut butter.
 Keep the sharp cheddar for yourself; while rats and mice will eat almost anything, their affinity for cheese is more of a myth and it’s not the best mouse trap bait.
 Special bait gels like Tomcat® Mouse Attractant Gel.